bdwong/rubyswig/README.md

 ## Usage

 Once SWIG is installed, use it as normal.
-See http://www.swig.org.
+See <http://www.swig.org>.
+Remember that if you use rvm gemsets that the executable is tied to the gemset in which you installed it.

 If you have gems that need to create SWIG wrappers, you can add rubyswig as a dependency of your gem.